paulloz/godot-ink/README.md

 story.SetState(story.GetState())
 ```

 Alternatively you can save and load directly from disk (either by passing a path or a file as argument) with `.LoadStateFromDisk` and `.SaveStateOnDisk`.
+When using a path, the default behaviour is to use the `user://` folder.
+You can bypass this by passing a full path to the functions (e.g. `res://my_dope_save_file.json`).

 ```GDScript
 story.SaveStateOnDisk("save.json")